 A plaintiff's claims are "typical" of the class members' claims where they stem from the same practice and are based on the same legal theories.
 Classen v.
-Weller (1983) 145 Cal.App.3d 27, 46.

-"[T]he typicality requirement may be satisfied even if there are factual distinctions between the claims of the named plaintiff[] and those of the class members [or] differences in the amount of damages claimed" Id.
-The typicality requirement is met here because Plaintiff asserts the same legal claims as the Class Members, arising from the same facts - while he was a minor, he purchased in-game items and in-game currency from Defendant that were represented as non-refundable.
+Weller (1983) 145 Cal.App.3d 27, 46. "[T]he typicality requirement may be satisfied even if there are factual distinctions between the claims of the named plaintiff[] and those of the class members [or] differences in the amount of damages claimed" Id.
+The typicality requirement is met here because Plaintiff asserts the same legal claims as the Class Members, arising from the same facts - while she was a minor, she purchased in-game items and in-game currency from Defendant that were represented as non-refundable.
 I.B. by & through Bohannon, 82 F. Supp.
-3d at 1129 ("The Court finds that I.B. and J.W.'s claims are reasonably co-extensive with the claims of the non-named class members, and that they have satisfied Rule 23(a)'s typicality requirement.").
+3d at 1129 ("The Court finds that I.B. and